Image-Reflecting: Seeking to be Christ-like

 Encourage the youth group leaders in your church.
 They need your support and thank them for being willing to be a part of your child’s faith development, church life and social network.

 Make sure these family members and church friends have your child’s email address.
 Encourage the grandparent to email, text and Facebook your children and reach them where they are.
 Is your youth leader a friend on your child’s Facebook?
 What about your best friend?

 How well did you listen to the story?

-Q. What does Liz want in the worst way?
+Q. What role does Cole want to have in the play?

 This question is meant to help the children develop a biblical understanding of God, who He is and what He does.
 The "answer" is not meant for parents to read to their children.
 Rather its purpose is to assist parents in guiding the conversation to this biblical understanding.
 We encourage you to use an open Bible in this conversation, building biblical literacy and well as a biblical theology.

 Hero: a person who is admired or idealized for courage, outstanding achievements, or noble qualities.
 How is Jesus a hero?

 We think of Jesus’s courage to face Satan, to walk among us to teach and preach, and to sacrifice himself for our sins.
 We remember his power over nature, demons, disease and death.
 We remember how he died for us.
 He is noble because “greater love has no one than this: to lay down one’s life for one’s friends.”
 John 15:13